 The counter-intuitive headline ‘Negative reviews drive sales, claims marketing expert’ on Marketing magazine’s web site caught my eye.
 But as I finished reading I was left none the wiser about why.
 Normally I would have stopped there and thought no more about it but the man behind this claim is Don Peppers, a widely-acknowledged marketing expert.

 To get to the reasons for Peppers’ claim I had to spend an hour watching his presentation at a recent conference about social media and marketing.
-I heartily recommend you make the same time commitment.
-He’s a great presenter and you’ll probably come away feeling like you’ve learned something for free about what motivates buyers.
-But if you don’t have time, I’ll summarise what he says about negative reviews.
+The presentation was online for a few months but has now been taken down, so here is a summary of what he said about negative reviews.

 First, don’t be afraid of allowing people to post website reviews of your products or services.
 Sites with a few negative reviews but mostly positive ones will sell more than those with 100% positive ones.
 Why?
 Because people will view the former as more trustworthy, more authentic.
 Peppers calls this ‘trustability’.
 He tells the audience that trustability is about companies acting in the customers’ interests and not exclusively for their own benefit.
 These firms, he says, will be the ones that succeed in future.